-Jack is an active composer of both acoustic and electro-acoustic music.
-Recently, he attended the Society of Composers, Inc. national conference and judged the Ohio PTA Reflections Program Student Composition Competition Senior Division.
-He enjoys gardening, hiking and bicycling.
+An active composer of both acoustic and electro-acoustic music, Jack frequently judges the Senior Division of the Ohio PTA Reflections Program Student Composition Competition.
+He enjoys gardening, hiking, and bicycling.